vporton/NacDB/README.md

 Each sub-database has so called "outer ID" or "outer key" that does not change when a sub-DB is moved.
 You can also use "inner key" for quikier operations.
 If a move happens, inner key becomes invalid and the next operation returns an error or `null`.
-In this case, you need to update the inner key from the outer key to continus.
+In this case, you need to update the inner key from the outer key to continue.

 When to move a sub-DB is decided by `moveCap` value of the following type, that restricts the memory used by the canister (the move occurs when we have the actual value above `moveCap` threshold):